artfulrobot/csv/README.md

 ## Change log

+- v1.2 Added ability to parse without any header row, and to define this later either by passing in an array of headers, or by extracting headers from the parsed data.
+Also fixed bug in getRowNumber() which was returning 1 too high.
+  Tests updated/added.
+More type hints added.

 - v1.1 Added two new features: (1) Ability to specify the header row from the source data (rows before this are skipped), and (2) Ability to parse from a string source.
 Tests have been written to cover the new features, and